ajzat25/SectorEdit/README.md

 # SectorEdit
-SectorEdit is A CPU accelerated First Person 3D Graphics Engine Written Entirely in Golang.
+SectorEdit is A CPU accelerated First Person 3D Graphics Engine in Golang.
+# Tell Me More
 ### Dependencies
 * Grm3
 * GO-GL 2.1